-- Education - Overview of K-12 System

 The Department of Education publishes a diverse range of data and reports on the state's schools and student performance.
 In October 2015, the state released the initial results of student testing on the new exams administered as part of the Partnership for Assessment of Readiness for College and Careers (PARCC) program.
 The results showed that less than half of the students taking the exam met the benchmarks for their grade levels in math and English.
 Overall, however, the state appeared to be in line with the testing results of other states for readiness for the next grade or college.
 In fulfillment of a campaign pledge, after taking office in January 2018 Governor Murphy announced that the state would be phasing out the PARCC testing program to shift to other performance measures.

-Perhaps the publication of most interest to parents and taxpayers is the New Jersey School Report Card, which provides data to compare individual schools in school finance, school staff, student behavior, and student achievement.
+Perhaps of most interest to parents and taxpayers are the New Jersey School Performance Reports, which provide data to compare individual schools in school finance, school staff, student behavior, and student achievement.

 In addition to comparative data published by the state, private sector publishers also provide rankings of schools based on their own criteria.
 The include US News and World Report; Niche.com; PublicSchoolReview.com and New Jersey Monthly.

 New Jersey also has some of the nation's most prominent private schools.
-In its most recent ranking published in 2014, Niche.com ranked the five top private high schools in the state as The Lawrenceville School in Lawrence Township; The Princeton Day School in Princeton; The Pingry School in Martinsville; Gill St. Bernard's School in Far Hills; and Newark Academy in Livingston.
+In its most recent ranking published for 2023, Niche.com ranked the top private high schools in the state as the Princeton International School of Math and Science; the Lawrenceville School in Lawrence Township; the Pingry School in Martinsville; the Newark Academy; and the Delbarton School in Morristown.

 * PARCC Assessments, New Jersey Department of Education